johnzastrow/phpblog/hugo-export/posts/2011-10-18-reseting-openssh-server-keys-on-a-server.md

 Creating SSH2 DSA key; this may take some time ...
 Restarting OpenBSD Secure Shell server: sshd.</pre>

-## Step # 3: Update all ssh client(s) known_hosts files

-Finally, you need to update ~/.ssh/known_hosts files, otherwise everyone will see an error message:

 <pre>@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @